morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 AliExpress - $22 USD - [Comfast 1300Mbps WI-FI Receiver 4*6dBi Dual Band Antenna Driver-Free Long Range Network Card 2.4&5GHz Desktop Adapter CF-WU785AC](https://www.aliexpress.com/item/1005002533185743.html)

 Review by Nick - This adapter gives solid results.
-Review by Joop - The AC range is limited (same floor only) Turning on CF-WU782AC on any channel reduces the range of my ALFA AWUS036ACM.
-Both adapters have USB extension cables and this leads me to think that CF-WU782AC creates unnecessary interference.
-CF-WU782AC does not support DFS.

 Managed (client) mode iperf3 results: